 Kroon Hall, the ultra-green home of the Yale School of the Environment, expresses in physical form the School’s best traditions, values, and aspirations.
 The building, which opened in January 2009, achieves its remarkable energy savings from a host of design elements and technical strategies molded to fit the weather and climate of its New England location.
 Situated in the area of the University known as Science Hill, Kroon Hall is named for the family of benefactor and Yale College alumnus Richard Kroon, B.A.
 1964.
 With its high barrel-vaulted gable ends, simple lines, and curved rooftop, Kroon Hall is a modernist blend of cathedral nave and Connecticut barn.

 Kroon Hall provides office space for fifty faculty and staff members and has three classrooms.
 The 175-seat Burke Auditorium is used for lectures and classes, and commands beautiful views of West Rock and the David S. Ingalls Rink across the street.
 The Knobloch Environment Center is meant for socializing, but students have also embraced it as a study space.
 The Ordway Learning Center on the ground floor also has ample space for quiet study.
 The $43.5-million building was designed by Hopkins Architects of Great Britain in partnership with Connecticut-based Centerbrook Architects and Planners and holds the highest rating—platinum—in the green-building certification program, Leadership in Energy and Environmental Design (LEED).
 Kroon Hall provides 56,467 square feet and is designed to use 67 percent less energy than a typical building of its size.
 Its tall, thin shape and east-west orientation play a big role in heating and cooling.
 The lowest floor is set into a hillside, with only its south side exposed, providing thermal insulation, minimizing northern exposure, and increasing the amount of natural light that enters the building from adjacent courtyards.
-The long south facade maximizes solar gain during the winter, and Douglas fir louvers covering glass facades on the east and west ends keep out unwanted heat and glare.
+The south facade maximizes solar gain during the winter, and Douglas fir louvers covering glass facades on the east and west ends keep out unwanted heat and glare.
 The building’s shape, combined with the glass facades, enables daylight to provide much of the interior’s illumination.
 Light and occupancy sensors dim artificial lighting when it is not needed.

 A 100-kilowatt rooftop array of photovoltaic panels is designed to provide 25 percent of the building’s electricity.
 Four 1,500-foot-deep wells are designed to use the relatively constant 55° (F) temperature of underground water for heating and cooling, replacing the need for conventional boilers and air conditioning.
 Four solar panels embedded in the southern facade are designed to provide hot water.
 Exposed concrete walls and ceilings provide thermal stability by retaining heat in winter and cold in summer.
 Instead of air being forced through overhead ducts, an energy-saving displacement ventilation system moves warm and cool air through an air plenum and multiple diffusers in elevated floors.
 Low-velocity fans in the basement keep the air circulating throughout the building.
-In winter, the ventilation system also transfers the heat from exhaust to incoming fresh air, and in summer, air handling units spray water on incoming fresh air, reducing its temperature by up to 18° through evaporation.
+In winter, the ventilation system also transfers the heat from exhaust to incoming fresh air; in summer, air handling units spray water on incoming fresh air, reducing its temperature by up to 18° through evaporation.

 In mild weather, Kroon’s occupants assist in the energy savings by opening windows in response to an electronic, color-coded prompt system.
 A pair of green and amber lights in each hallway indicate whether it’s a “Green Day”: i.e., when the green indicator light is on, the ventilation and cooling/heating systems shut down, and the windows should be opened for natural ventilation.